Mervyn Bishop: Early life and education

 By high school he had started "chronicling the family with a camera – first his mother's Kodak 620 and, then a 35mm Japanese camera he bought for £15".
-He moved to Dubbo when he was 14 to finish his high school at the Dubbo High School.
+He moved to Dubbo when he was 14 to finish his high school at Dubbo High School.

+He returned to study later, receiving an Associate Diploma in Adult Education at Sydney College of Advanced Education in 1989.